reactjs/react.dev/beta/src/content/apis/react/useCallback.md

 }
 ```

-By wrapping `handleSubmit` in `useCallback`, you ensure that it's the *same* function between the re-renders (as long as the dependencies have not changed).
-Note that you don't *have to* wrap a function in `useCallback` unless you do it for some specific reason.
-In this example, the reason is that you pass it to a component wrapped in [`memo`.](/api/react/memo) There are a few other reasons you might want to do this, which are described further on this page.
+By wrapping `handleSubmit` in `useCallback`, you ensure that it's the *same* function between the re-renders (until dependencies change).
+You don't *have to* wrap a function in `useCallback` unless you do it for some specific reason.
+In this example, the reason is that you pass it to a component wrapped in [`memo`,](/api/react/memo) and this lets it skip re-rendering.
+There are a few other reasons you might need `useCallback` which are described further on this page.

 <Note>